xjtu-mia/octa/README.md

 AV-casNet: Fully Automatic Arteriole-Venule Segmentation and Differentiation in OCT Angiography

 ## 1. Prepare OCTA datasets
-You can download the datasets from the [Baidu Netdisk](https://pan.baidu.com/s/1U1wVj07lKPwZAVkBY0s5Mw) (access code: wveo) and decompress it to the root directory.
+You can download the datasets from the [Baidu Netdisk](https://pan.baidu.com/s/1sQboL5_6vvk9hAuANQpbiA?pwd=n4i4) (access code: n4i4) and decompress it to the root directory.
 Please go to ["./datasets/README.md"](datasets/README.md) for details.

 ## 2. Environment